Aero knitting needles are a discontinued brand that was very popular in the 1960s, 1970s & 1980s.

 - Lightweight

-- Easy to knit with, and the stitches slide along easily
+- Easy to knit with

 - Fast shipping